otaviojava/money-api-book/en/chapter1.md

 int sum = banana.getMoney() + pasta.getMoney();
 ```

- But what would happen if we forget to convert this amount of dollars to cents (in the case  twelve, instead of twelve hundred)?
-Certainly the result would be disastrous, another problem would be in control of rounding.
+It is very easy to go wrong with this design where we could easily forget the fact that we have to convert dollars into cents...

 Besides the use of ``int`` and ``long`` effective Java recommends using ``BigDecimal``, with that, our product will have a much more intuitive and more common call, after all, it is more natural to say that a product is twelve dollars and not twelve hundred cents.